 It is the Company's policy to mitigate credit risk in its financial assets by maintaining a well-diversified portfolio that limits the amount of exposure as to maturity and investment type.
-The average maturity of the Company's available-for-sale securities as of March 31, 2015 and December 31, 2014 was less than 12 months.
+The weighted average maturity of the Company's available-for-sale securities as of September 30, 2015 and December 31, 2014 was less than 1 and 4 months, respectively.